Recipients are first made aware of the agreement via an email notification which contains a Review and sign button to access the agreement contents:

 Enable the method by checking the box.

-- Once the method is enabled, the admin will have the option to set as the default value for new agreements.
+- Once the method is enabled, the admin can set as the default value for new agreements.
 The option is not visible until the method is explicitly enabled:

 Optional "Selfie" biometric comparison

-Customers that would like to include the biometric comparison between the identity document and a real-time selfie of the recipient can contact the support team to have the feature enabled.
+Customers who would like to include the biometric comparison between the identity document and a real-time selfie of the recipient can contact the support team to have the feature enabled.

-Automatic agreement cancelation when a recipient fails to authenticate
+Automatic agreement cancellation when a recipient fails to authenticate

 The Government ID service is configured to allow up to four consecutive failed attempts to authenticate the recipient's identity.
 After the fifth failure, the agreement is automatically canceled in the system, and the agreement owner is notified of the agreement being canceled due to an authentication failure.

 The option to configure this threshold is not in the customer-facing interface.
-Account admins can request that the cancelation threshold be adjusted to another value through the support team.
+Account admins can request that the cancellation threshold be adjusted to another value through the support team.